-1. Steam Units

-- a.
-Steam units with only once through cooling must have their ICAP determined by adjusting for cooling body (circulating water) temperature under summer conditions. - b.
+- 1. Steam Units - a.
+Steam units with only once through or multipass cooling must have their ICAP determined by adjusting for cooling body (intake) water temperature under summer conditions. - b.
 Steam units with only wet cooling towers must have their ICAP determined by adjusting for wet bulb temperature under summer conditions.
 Basically this is an adjustment for temperature and relative humidity; however, barometric pressure can affect the wet bulb temperature and adjustments for barometric pressure are permitted and encouraged. - c.
 Steam units with only dry cooling towers must have their ICAP determined by adjusting for dry bulb temperature under summer conditions. - d.
-Steam units with both wet and dry cooling towers must have their ICAP determined by adjusting appropriately for the generator site conditions listed in (b) and (c) above under summer conditions. - e.
-Steam units with a combination of once through cooling and wet cooling towers must have their ICAP determined by adjusting appropriately for the generator site conditions in (a) and (b) above under summer conditions.
+Steam units with both wet and dry cooling towers must have their ICAP determined by adjusting appropriately for the generator site conditions listed in (b) and (c) above under summer conditions.